 Assessment letter, IRS Notices and CP letters

-What is the IRS Automated Collection Process and CP Letters
+What are the IRS Automated Collection Process and CP Letters?

-If you have ever received an automated collection letter of CP letter from the IRS, chances are you owe them money in back taxes.
-These letters began when the IRS finds your life and notices that you have an unpaid amount of money that you owe.
-An initial assessment letter is first sent relaying the amount you owe in back taxes, however, the following four letters, known as CP letters, the IRS will commence action.
+If you have ever received an automated collection letter or CP letter from the IRS, chances are you owe them money in back taxes.
+These letters begin when the IRS finds out notices, that you have an unpaid amount of money that you owe.
+An initial assessment letter is first sent relaying the amount you owe in back taxes, however, it will be followed by four letters, known as CP letters, after which the IRS will commence action.

 CP Letters or IRS Assessment